 Part D plans specifically help pay the costs of prescription drugs.

-Medicare Advantage plans offer an “all in one” alternative to getting parts A and B from the government, plus supplemental coverage through private insurers.
+Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting parts A and B from the government, plus supplemental coverage through private insurers.

 If a Medicare Advantage plan seems like it might be a good fit for you, the following private insurance companies offers these plans in Vermont:

-If your Medicare eligibility is reliant on age, your initial enrollment period begins three months before you turn 65 and continues for three months after.
+If your Medicare eligibility is reliant on age, your initial enrollment period begins 3 months before you turn age 65 and continues for 3 months after.
 During this period, it generally makes sense to enroll in at least Part A.